-The target equity grant value for non-employee Directors in 2022 was increased from \$110,000 to \$125,000 based on a review of the 50th percentile of our peer group and similarly sized general industry companies.
+The target equity grant value for non-employee Directors in 2023 was \$125,000.
 Awards were made in the form of restricted stock units ("RSUs") in an amount determined by dividing the target grant value by the closing price of ArcBest Common Stock on the date of grant and rounding to the nearest hundred shares.
 Equity grants for the non-employee Directors typically are approved during the Board's second-quarter meeting with an effective grant date that is five business days following the Company's quarterly earnings release, unless a different date is approved by the Board.

 RSU awards granted to non-employee Directors vest one year from the date of grant.
 All of the RSU awards are subject to accelerated vesting in the event of a Director's death or disability or a change in control of the Company.
-Accelerated vesting for RSUs also occurs when a Director attains normal retirement eligibility (i.e., age 65 with five years of service as a Director).
-Ms. McElligott and Dr. Philip are currently eligible for normal retirement.
-A Director who attains early retirement eligibility (i.e., three years of service as a Director) is eligible for accelerated vesting of a pro rata number of shares based on the number of whole months since the award date.
-Ms. Stipp and Messrs.
-Conrado, Eliasson, Hogan and Spinner are currently eligible for early retirement.
+Accelerated vesting for RSUs also occurs if a director retires from the Board after the age of 65 with at least five years of service as a Director.

-Vested RSU awards are paid in shares of ArcBest Common Stock on the earlier to occur of the normal vesting date applicable to the award or the Director's termination of service with the Company unless payment is deferred by the Director under the provisions of the Ownership Incentive Plan.
+Vested RSU awards are paid in shares of ArcBest Common Stock on the earlier to occur of the normal vesting date applicable to the award or the Director's qualifying termination of service with the Company, unless payment is deferred by the Director under the provisions of the Ownership Incentive Plan.